ukgamer/gmod-arcademachines/README.md

 ```

 Sounds that are loaded via `LoadFromURL` are queued in order to prevent performance issues when lots of instances of the same game all load their sounds at once.
 Where possible, try to load your sounds in `OnStartPlaying` and not in `Init`.
 You should always be checking that the sound you are trying to play `IsValid` before playing it.
 Subsequent calls to `LoadFromURL` will not do anything if the requested sound has already been queued/loaded.

+`SOUND:EmitSound` and `SOUND:StopSound` are also available and have the same signatures the entity methods. `SOUND:Play(name, level, pitch, volume)` is available as an alternative to `sound.Play`.

 #### Files